RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-eth-fee-proxy-contract-0.1.0.md

 The payment is primarly made through a proxy contract, and can also be declared manually.
 Fees shall not be paid for declarative payments.

-This proxy contract does the ethers transfers on behalf of the user.
+This proxy contract does the Ether transfers on behalf of the user.
 The contract ensures a link between the ethers transfers and a request through a `paymentReference`, consisting of the last 8 bytes of a salted hash of the requestId: `last8Bytes(hash(lowercase(requestId + salt + address)))`:

 The contract also ensures that the `feeAmount` amount is forwarded to the `feeAddress`.